-Regulatory Guides are issued to describe and make evailable to the public methods acceptable to the NRC staff of implementing specific parts of the Commission's regulations, to delineate techniques used by the staff in evaluating specific problems or postulated accidents, or to provide guidance to applicants.
-Regulatory Guides are not substitutes for regulations, and compliance with them is not required.
-Mathods and solutions different from those set out in the guides or continuance of a permit or license by the Commission.
+Regulatory Guides are issued to describe and make available to the public methods acceptable to the NRC staff of implementing specific parts of the Commission's regulations, to delineate techniques used by the staff in evaluating specific problems or postulated accidents, or to provide guidance to applicants.
+Regulatory Guides are in substitutes for regulations, and compliance with them is not required.
+Methods and solutions different from those set out in the guides will be acceptable if they provide a basis for the finding requisite to the issuance or continuance of a permit or license by the Commission.

-Comments and suggestions for improvements in these guides are encouraged at all times, and guides will be revised, as appropriate, to accommodate comments and to reflect new information or experience.
-However, comments on this guide, if received within about two months after its issuance, will be particularly useful in evaluating the need for an early revision. are designed to allow one to detect and control (a) improperly processed or fabricated materials and (b) conditions that could lead to intergranular corrosion and stress corrosion cracking during fabrication or service of austenitic stainless steels.
-The recombinedations of this guide apply to austenitic stainless steel, used in safetyrelated process equipment withins associated vessels and piping, radioactive waste headling and storage systems, metal liners of process costs and aster storage tank vaults, and other safety-related structures, systems, and components of fuer corrects in plants.
+Comments and suggestions for improvements in these guides are encouraged at all times, and guides will be revised as appropriate to accommodate comments and to reflect new information or expense.
+However, comments on this guide, if received within about two months after its issuance, will be particularly useful in evaluating the read for an early revision.

+are designed to allow one to detect and control (a) improperly processed or fabricated materials and (b) conditions that could lead to intergranular corrosion and stress corrosion cracking during fabrication or service of austenitic stainless steels.
+The recommendations of this guide apply to austenitic stainless steels used in safetyrelated process equipment with its associated vessels and piping, radioactive waste handling and storage systems, metal liners of process cells and waste storage tank vaults, and other safety-related structures, systems, and components of fuel reprocessing plants.